yenyen1/NGS-paired-end-reads-fastq-generator/README.md

 A python program used to generate a perfect NGS paired-end reads fastq file.
 It's created for simulation purpose.
 I used it to evaluate the performance of alignments, calling accuracy, etc.
 Since it aims to create a "perfect" data, the phred quality score for each base is setted to "I".
-Reads are assumed to be uniformly distributed with a N(0,1) shift.
+Reads are assumed to be uniformly distributed with a N(0,1) shift and probability of reverse complement is set to 0.5.

 # Requirement